Dr Martin Phillips

 Research Areas for PhD Supervision

-Contemporary rural societies and cultures; cinematic and televisual geographies; historical geography; Educational attainment and social class in rural areas, Museums as agents of social distinction and inclusion, New-build gentrification in rural areas, Rural communities, climate change and energy use.
+Contemporary rural societies and cultures; cinematic and televisual geographies; historical geography; educational attainment and social class in rural areas, museums geographies, new-build gentrification in rural areas, rural communities, climate change and energy use.

 Enquiries: If you are interested in studying for a PhD in one of these research areas, please make informal enquiries via geogPhD@le.ac.uk